 Measuring employee attitudes: A good place to begin is with employee listening.
 Our surveys will reveal how your employees feel about going green.
 An initial survey will establish a baseline for your employees' green awareness and attitudes.
 Subsequent follow-up surveys measure the degree of successful change that has been achieved — and identify areas that require further attention.

 Employee education and communication: Buck offers several ways to educate employees about green issues:

 - Our re:NEW™ online newsletter provides an off-the-shelf solution that addresses new green issues every month

 - Websites, intranets, and other portals deliver your specific green messages to employees on an ongoing basis, updated as frequently as you desire

 - Podcasts deliver spoken messages directly from your organization's leaders or green experts — conveying their conviction and support

 - Blogs give employees the means to share green ideas directly with one another and across your entire organization.
 (Here's an example of how we used the Buck blog to promote green awareness.)

 - Interactive online quizzes and modeling tools can help your employees answer questions like, "How green am I?" and "What is my personal impact on the environment?"

-Motivating and rewarding green behaviour: Executive and employee compensation programs that reward green behaviour and achievement of green objectives underscore the seriousness of your commitment.
+Motivating and rewarding green behavior: Executive and employee compensation programs that reward green behavior and achievement of green objectives underscore the seriousness of your commitment.
 Organizations may award "green bonuses" that specifically address their environmental objectives.
 Of course, whatever form they take, goals and rewards must be clearly communicated to be effective.